 First, your dissertation demonstrates sustained independent work.
 You didn't build this for a coursework assignment.
 You didn't complete it because your supervisor forced you to.
 You invested months because you cared about getting it right.
 That independent motivation is rare in graduates.

 Second, your dissertation demonstrates depth in something specific.
 You know your dissertation topic far more deeply than you know anything else you've studied.
-When employers ask you about something genuinely, and you can discuss it with nuance and detail, they notice.
+When employers ask you about something truly, and you can discuss it with detail and detail, they notice.
 Most graduates can't do that, they can discuss their degree broadly but not anything specifically.

 Third, your dissertation demonstrates the kinds of thinking employers actually value.
 You formulated a research question.
 You identified relevant evidence.
 You analysed that evidence critically.
 You synthesised your findings into a coherent argument.
 You reached conclusions despite incomplete information.
 You acknowledged limitations.
 That's literally what consulting, policy work, and strategic roles demand.
 Your dissertation is proof that you can do this.